vippsas/vipps-partner/README.md

 Vipps has three types of partners:

-1. Platform partners: Provide a ready-to-use platform for their merchants, do all integration, development and maintenance on their platform, and also provide all support for the merchants.
+1. Platform partners: Provide a ready-to-use platform for their merchants, do all integration with the Vipps APIs, do all development and maintenance on their platform, and also provide all support for the merchants.
+   Platform partners initiate payments, etc. _on behalf of_ merchants.
 2. Integration partners: Assist merchants in development of the merchants' integration.
-Typically a concultancy firm doing development for the merchant.
+Typically a consultancy firm doing development for the merchant.
+   If thew integration partner continue to run, manage and develop the Vipps integration _on behalf of_ the merchant, the partner is similar to a platform partner.
 3. Plugin partners: Develop Vipps' official
    [open source plugins](https://github.com/vippsas/vipps-plugins)
-   for Vipps.
+   on contract for Vipps.

 This document is mainly for platform partners.

 Information for PSP (Payment Service Providers) is here: